jonathanhines/midtown/contact.markdown

 During Covid 19, most appointments are being provided by video or phone session.
 In person, in-home appointments are available on an as-needed basis
 </div>

 To book your Initial Phone Consultation, send us an [email](mailto:info@midtowncounselling.ca), [text or call](tel:2263133335) with your name, contact details and your choice of available consult times.
+If you choose to text and don't hear back within 1 business day, please call us as your SMS didn't go through.

 Before contacting us please review our [Privacy Statement](/privacy).